jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/s3-transfer.rst

    limitations under the License.

 ==========================
-Amazon S3 Transfer Manager
+|S3| Transfer Manager
 ==========================

-The PHP SDK Amazon S3 transfer manager is used to upload entire directories to an Amazon S3 bucket and download entire buckets to a local directory.
+The PHP SDK |S3| transfer manager is used to upload entire directories to an |S3| bucket and download entire buckets to a local directory.

 Uploading a local directory to S3
 ---------------------------------

 The ``Aws\S3\Transfer`` object is used to perform transfers.
-The following example shows how to recursively upload a local directory of files to an Amazon S3 bucket.
+The following example shows how to recursively upload a local directory of files to an
+|S3| bucket.

 .. code-block:: php